rusini/manool/_drafts/new_intro.md

 MANOOL is a general-purpose language suitable for diverse programming tasks from several problem domains.
 However, it has substantial bias toward so-called scripting languages and hopefully represents an evolutionary step over existing scripting languages.
 Thus, MANOOL should be compared to and has nearly the same purpose as Python, Ruby, PHP, Scheme, JavaScript, or Lua, which implies properties typical for such languages, e.g.: short edit-compile-test development cycle
-(at least for code bases under 1 MLOC) and run-time type checking.
+(at least for code bases under 1 MLOCs) and run-time type checking.

 More than with anything else, MANOOL is compatible with the basic, C/C++, run-time environment and is implemented itself in C++, which allows for easier integration of programs with many existing libraries and native APIs (which is the case for some scripting languages and not for another).
 Although MANOOL has a